Numbersdontlie/Push_swap/README.md

 # Push_swap 📊
-This project is about to write a program that sort numbers in an optimal way (prioritizing the number of movements needed to sort), for this task we need to use 2 stacks and we're allowed to use just some specific movements.
+This project is about to write a program that sort numbers in an optimal way (prioritizing the number of movements needed to sort) for this task we need to use 2 stacks and we're allowed to use just some specific movements.
 The goal of the project is sort the numbers with the minimum number of movements.
 For 100 numbers it should be maximun 600 movements, for 500 numbers it should be less than 5500 movements

 ## Movements